 February 22, 1954: Life Magazine published Peter Stackpole's feature on the filming of 20,000 Leagues Under the Sea.
 Captain Nemo showed the world what was hiding below the surface.
 Seventy-two years later, this is built on exactly the same idea.

-Every day, in meetings, in how they respond to bad news, in who gets rewarded and who gets ignored — leaders are shaping culture.
+Read the guide →Every day, in meetings, in how they respond to bad news, in who gets rewarded and who gets ignored — leaders are shaping culture.
 Most have no idea what signals they're actually sending.
 Their people do.

 Knowing what good culture looks like is not the same as living it on a Tuesday afternoon in a difficult conversation.
 The gap between intent and behaviour is where cultures go to die.